-As part of this online component to the class, there will also be a self-reflection after each of your quizzes.
-This will provide you the opportunity to think about your experience with the material assessed in the quiz.
+In order to assess your affective learning, there will also be a weekly self-reflection.
+These self-reflection will be open on Thursday and Friday each week.
+This will provide you the opportunity to think about your experience with the material covered during the week.
 This will provide me with the ability to check and see if you have questions.
 For you, this means an easy 5 quiz points.
 For me, this means an opportunity to address any confusion you might be having.